cxnoii/Project-3/README.md

 - Pie Charts showing male vs female homicide victimes over the years
 - Charts showing correlations between population and crime rate

-Questions we'll trying to be answer:
+Questions we will be trying to answer:
 1. Where do we see hot spots of theft or assault?
 2. How safe is the planned destination and what should one be wary of?